-The MTT conversion test is carried out at the end of the 10±1 min immersion post soak period.
+The MTT conversion test is carried out at the end of the 30±2 min immersion post soak period.
+(Document Annexes 3a and 3b).

-- Document Annexes 3a, 3b and 3c).

-Note: Additional specific tissue controls for coloring test chemicals (%NSC{living} \pm %NSC{killed}) will be incubated with the maintenance medium (see section B2.4, conditions 3 & 4).
+Note: Additional specific tissue controls for coloring test chemicals (%NSCliving ± %NSCkilled) will be incubated with the maintenance medium (see section B2.4, conditions 3 & 4).

-- Prepare MTT medium according to section B.1.4 - Dispense 300 μL of MTT solution in 2 wells of the 24-well plate (1 mg/mL MTT solution freshly prepared in maintenance medium) (Conditions 1 and 2). - For the specific coloring controls, dispense 300 μL of maintenance medium instead of MTT medium (Conditions 3 and 4). - Verify the absence of air bubbles under the tissues. - Incubate tissues for 3 hours ± 15 minutes at 37±2°C, 5±1% CO2, ≥ 90% humidity. - Record starting time of MTT/Maintenance medium incubation (Annexes 3a, 3b and 3c). - To stop the MTT reaction, clean bottom inserts with 300 μL PBS in a 24-well plate (for conditions 1, 2, 3 and 4). - Take a picture of each plate
+- Prepare MTT medium according to section B.1.4 - Dispense 300 μL of MTT solution in wells of the 24-well plate (1 mg/mL MTT solution freshly prepared in maintenance medium) (Conditions 1 and 2). - For the specific coloring controls, dispense 300 μL of maintenance medium instead of MTT medium (Conditions 3 and 4). - Verify the absence of air bubbles under the tissues. - Incubate tissues for 3 hours ± 15 minutes at $37\pm2^{\circ}$ C, $5\pm1\%$ CO2, $\ge 90\%$ humidity. - Record starting time of MTT/Maintenance medium incubation (Annexes 3a and 3b). - To stop the MTT reaction, clean bottom inserts with 300 μL PBS- in a 24-well plate (for conditions 1, 2, 3 and 4). - Take a picture of plate - Each tissue will be removed from PBS-, blotted on an absorbent paper and transferred into a well plate (dry) - The formazan can be performed either immediately (see section Formazan extraction) or the day after (keep the plate at 4°C during overnight).